mstksg/inCode/copy/entries/monad-plus-2.md

 That wasn't too bad!
 We're *almost* ready to begin implementing our solution to the Wolf/Goat/Cabbage puzzle.

-But we're going to go through a couple more examples of branching journies first --- both as a way to build more familiarity with the "branching journey monad" (list), and also as a nice conclusion to this post.
+But we're going to go through a couple more examples of branching journeys first --- both as a way to build more familiarity with the "branching journey monad" (list), and also as a nice conclusion to this post.